exasol/ai-lab/doc/developer_guide/docker.md

-## Maintaining the AI Lab Docker Edition
+## Developing the AI Lab Docker Edition

 Developing the AI Lab Docker Edition may require changes to
 * The entrypoint of the Docker image